 I choose not.
 I love that he can be free to learn in the way that he needs.
 Of course, this choice brings serious challenges to our school day.
 It forces me to think outside of the typical “school” box and allow him the freedom to learn while standing on his head.
 (If you have a kid like this…you know that I am seriously not kidding about that.)

-I’m guessing that you landed on this post because you too have a child with 2 scars on his forehead from completely separate events.
+I’m guessing that you landed on this post because you too have a child with 2 scars on his (or her!) forehead from completely separate events.
 Be encouraged, my friend.
 We can truly succeed in teaching this type of child to read.
-(By the way…contrary to popular belief, this child is not always a boy.)

 My best advice won’t be new to you.
 Surely these are things you have heard before, but they bear repeating.